mycrl/hylarana/README.md

 Unlike traditional screen casting implementations, this project can work in forwarding mode, in which it can support casting to hundreds or thousands of devices at the same time, which can be useful in some specific scenarios (e.g., all advertising screens in a building).

-## How was this achieved?
+At the heart of hylarana is an SDK that provides rust crate on desktop and a kotlin implementation on android.
+And, this project uses the hylarana SDK and Electron to create a screen casting application that supports Macos and Windows.
+So, hylarana is not a mere application project, the main core is the SDK and the development is focused around the SDK.

+## Technical overview

-The first is screen capture, this part of each platform independently separate implementation, but all use hardware accelerated texture, Android use virtual display, Windows use WGC, and Macos use screencapturekit.
+The first is screen capture, this part of each platform independently separate implementation, but all use hardware accelerated texture, Android use virtual display, Windows use WGC, and Macos use screenshencapturekit.

 In terms of audio and video codecs, H264 is used for video and Opus is used for audio.
 Similarly, Windows, Android and Macos all provide hardware accelerated codecs, and the current hardware codecs on Windows are adapted to Qsv and D3D11VA, Android is adapted to Qualcomm, Kirin, and RK series of socs, while Macos uses the Video Toolbox.